suit-wg/suit-multiple-trust-domains/draft-ietf-suit-trust-domains.md

 Execute the Commands in the common section of the current Dependency, followed by the Commands in the equivalent section of the current Dependency.
 For example, if the current section is "Payload Fetch," this will execute "Common metadata" in the current Dependency, then "Payload Fetch" in the current Dependency.
 Once this is complete, the Command following suit-directive-process-dependency will be processed.

-If the current Component Index matches any of the following conditions, this Command MUST Abort:
+If the current Component Index matches any of the following conditions, the Manifest Processor MUST Abort:

 * The current Component index does not have an entry in the suit-dependencies map
 * The current Component index has not been the target of a suit-condition-dependency-integrity